rackerlabs/rackspace-how-to/content/cloud-load-balancers/products-i-can-load-balance.md

 We recommend creating the load balancer in the region that is closest to your external nodes.

-For more information, see [Load Balancing Public Vs. Private IPs](/how-to/load-balancing-internal-ips-in-the-same-region).
+For more information, see [Load Balancing Internal IPs in the same region](/how-to/load-balancing-internal-ips-in-the-same-region).